smallsco/mojave/README.md

 # Mojave

 Mojave is a third-party, open-source arena / gameboard for [BattleSnake](https://www.battlesnake.io/).
-It supports snakes that use either the [2016](http://web.archive.org/web/20160817172025/http://www.battlesnake.io/readme) or [2017](https://stembolthq.github.io/battle_snake/) API.
+It supports snakes that use the [2016](http://web.archive.org/web/20160817172025/http://www.battlesnake.io/readme), [2017](https://stembolthq.github.io/battle_snake/), or [2018](https://github.com/battle-snake/battle_snake/blob/master/lib/bs/pages/api.md) API.

 BattleSnake is an artificial intelligence programming competition hosted yearly in Victoria, BC, Canada.
 The tournament is a twist on the classic Snake arcade game, with teams building their own snake AIs to collect food and attack (or avoid) other snakes on the board.
 The lasts snake slithering wins!
 More information is available at http://www.battlesnake.io .